graphhopper/directions-api/docs-matrix.md

 One Matrix requests costs `N*M/2` requests.
 The maximimum number of points cannot exceed a certain number depending on the package, see the pricing in our dashboard.
 If you include out_array=paths the maximum number of points is currently 10 regardless of the package.

+## Usage / Clients

+Currently we only have a [JavaScript client](https://github.com/graphhopper/web-api/tree/master/matrix-clients/) implemented, let us know if you need other languages!

 ## Example output for the case type=json

 Keep in mind that some attributes which are not documented here can be removed in the future - you should not rely on them!
 In the following example 4 points were specified and `out_array=distances&out_array=times&out_array=weights&debug=true`: